 Brainspotting

 When talk therapy alone doesn’t feel like enough, Brainspotting offers a powerful way to access the deeper parts of your brain and body that store trauma, stress, and emotional pain.
+Maybe you feel like you’ve tried it all- IFS, CBT, DBT, talk therapy- but there is still a sense within you that there is more to reach.

 How Brainspotting Helps